ADHD and Keto, Part One - My Story

-She referred me to a psychiatrist, who prescribed me Adderall.
+She referred me to a psychiatrist, who prescribed me stimulant medication.

 I still remember exactly where I was when the first dose kicked in.
 I was sitting at the kitchen table and suddenly I breathed out a breath that I felt like I had been holding in for decades.

 And, like magic, I cleaned the whole apartment like it was no big deal.
 Wow.

 The next day I awoke to the most awful headache I’ve ever had, and left to photograph a wedding, afraid to take the medication before such a high-pressure situation.
 I didn’t need it for that anyways, the pressure did the work of spurring me into action just fine.

 Over the next few weeks I took the meds some days and did find that it helped a lot, but the side effects were rough.

 I had headaches, needed to drink so much water, felt hot, had heart palpitations, and was grinding my teeth non-stop à la the mom in the movie Requiem for a Dream who’s on diet pills.